w3f/polkadot-wiki/docs/maintain-guides-how-to-monitor-your-node.md

 `targets` determine where the exporters are running.
 While the second exporter is capturing the data from your node, and the port by default is `9165`.

+You can check the validity of this configuration file by running `promtool check config /etc/prometheus/prometheus.yml`.

 Save the configuration file and change the ownership of the file to `prometheus` user.

 ```bash